 This plan reflects the agency’s goal of responsible fiscal management combined with explosive growth statewide.
-To reflect this, one of the pillars that this plan is organized around is the Optimization of System Vitality.
+To reflect this, the plan is organized around a key pillar of Optimization of System Vitality.

-We are linking our goals and objectives to nationally identified priorities and community impacts to ensure that we are drawing on best practices and our efforts are consistent with our colleagues across the nation.
-The identified goals and objectives focus on the National Recreation and Park’s Association’s 3 pillars: Social Equity, Conservation and Thriving Individuals and Communities.
+We are linking our goals and objectives to nationally-identified priorities and community impacts to ensure that we are drawing on best practices and our efforts are consistent with our colleagues across the nation.
+The identified goals and objectives focus on the National Recreation and Parks Association’s three pillars: Social Equity, Conservation, and Thriving Individuals and Communities.

-The state grant programs include the State Lake Improvement Fund, recently eliminated Heritage Fund *$10 million for rural communities, Law Enforcement and Boating Safety Fund (transferred to Game and Fish in 2011), and voter protected Land Conservation Fund ($20 million per year) which ended in 2011.
+The state grant programs include the State Lake Improvement Fund, recently eliminated Heritage Fund *$10 million for rural communities, Law Enforcement and Boating Safety Fund (transferred to Arizona Game & Fish Department in 2011), and voter protected Land Conservation Fund ($20 million per year), which ended in 2011.
 Grants will be distributed from that Fund until the monies are disbursed.
-Another state-wide program, the State Historic Preservation Office was added to the agency in 1982 and manages.
-The Arizona State Historic Preservation Office (SHPO), a division of Arizona State Parks, assists private citizens, private institutions, local governments, tribes, and state and federal agencies in the identification, evaluation, protection, and enhancement of historic and archaeological properties that have significance for local communities, the State of Arizona, or the Nation.
-The role and function of the SHPO is defined in both state law (Arizona Historic Preservation Act) and federal law (National Historic Preservation Act, as amended.)
+Another statewide program, the State Historic Preservation Office, was added to the agency in 1982 and assists private citizens, private institutions, local governments, tribes, and state and federal agencies in the identification, evaluation, protection, and enhancement of historic and archaeological properties that have significance for local communities, the state of Arizona, or the nation.
+The role and function of the SHPO is defined in both state law (Arizona Historic Preservation Act) and federal law (National Historic Preservation Act, as amended).

 Arizona State Parks Economic Impact Report

 Prepared by the Arizona Hospitality Research & Resource Center, Center for Business Outreach, The W. A. Franke College of Business, Northern Arizona University.